 As a company, you could create an email template with premade questions that new hires need to fill out and send on their first day.
 Kind of like a friendship book, but digital.
 It’s a fun way to up the employee engagement!

 Newsletters with the goal of employer branding could include anything from highlighting team members that participate in events to sharing pictures from your last company party.
 It’s any great content that celebrates your values, team and the individuals that collectively contribute to the company’s success.

 For us, we often send these types of emails before, during and after workations.
 MailerLite organizes get-togethers twice a year (we call these team-bonding events workations and you can read about it here).

 To inform everyone beforehand about the workation, we create a dedicated landing page using MailerLite.

 After the workation, our COO Ilma sends a request-for-feedback email where everyone chimes in about what they liked and didn’t like about the program.
 The in-built editor feature to create surveys makes it easy to gather feedback.
 Ilma just needs to drag the survey block into her newsletter and it’s ready to go.
 She can then add several open-ended questions, a satisfaction score and a Thank You message as the outro.

 Subject: How did you like the workation?

 It can also be about putting employees in the spotlight.
 Our Slack channel #birthday-wishes fills up with cake and balloon emojis and funny GIFs every time one of our team members has a birthday, but it’s also nice to send a birthday email on their special day.

-By using personalization, you can create a personalized text that shows their name (or even their age or interests if you want to get really creative).
+By using personalization, you can create a personalized text that shows their name (or even their hobbies or interests if you want to get really creative).